truhlikfredy/miv-rv32imaf-ml-titanic-linear/README.md

 ![screenshot](images/permissions.png)

-The program is called withing few loops so the sphere will be "rendered" under different "zoom" levels and under different lighting conditions.
+The program iterates the pasenger list and tries to predict outcome, then it compares to actual value.
+In the end program will output the final confusion matrix with the resulting accuracy.
+The example is getting 79% accuracy as it is simple linear regression.
 All the output can be observed only through UART (not GPIO LEDs or anything else present).

 # Target hardware
 This example project is targeted at a Future Electronics Creative Board which is based on IGLOO2 or SmartFusion2 M2GL025/M2S025 chips.
-The example project is built using a clock frequency of 25MHz.
+The example project is built using a clock frequency of 40MHz.
 Trying to execute this example project on a different design will result in incorrect baud rate being used by UART (so tweak the source code as required).

 ![Target board photo](images/target.jpg)